wnda/hover3d-vanilla/README.md

 ------ | ------ | ------- | ----- | -----
 12 | 4 | 10 | 10 | 15

+Vendor prefixes are used via their respective JavaScript APIs.

 If [transforms were to be polyfilled (ha)](http://www.useragentman.com/blog/csssandpaper-a-css3-javascript-library/), the JS, the story is a little less gloomy:

 Chrome | Safari | Firefox | IE | Opera
 ------ | ------ | ------- | ----- | -----
 1 | 3.2 | 3.5 | 8 | 10

 Reliance on `.querySelectorAll()` pushes the lowest IE support to IE8, though in IE8 only classes, IDs and HTML4/XHTML1 tags are usable.

-Support everywhere else is green. attachEvent is conditionally used for IE8, and a polyfill for .trim() is used.
-This is all irrelevant because CSS3 transforms already act as a bar to entry.
+Support everywhere else is green. `.attachEvent()` is conditionally used for IE8, and a polyfill for .trim() is used.

+This is all irrelevant, of course, because CSS3 transforms already act as a bar to entry.